 Although social signals do not influence ranking directly, yet, they can play a big part in your landing page optimization.
 More social shares means people find value in your content and thus generate more traffic.
 And the more traffic you get, the more likely someone is to link.
 So don't be shy about placing social sharing buttons prominently on your site.

 In fact, a study by BrightEdge found that prominent social sharing buttons can increase social sharing by 700%.

 So, try to use social share buttons strategically on your website.
 For example, opt-in landing pages may not be suitable candidates for social share buttons (because you want visitors to respond to the CTA on that page, instead of getting distracted by social sharing.)

 Open Graph is the markup that enables any web page to become a rich object in a social graph.
 It is used by Facebook, LinkedIn, and Google+ to add a unique title, description, and image to your page's snippet on these social networks.
-While it is unlikely that Open Graph markup has a direct impact on SEO, it can be incredibly useful for your social media efforts (which, in turn, are likely to affect SEO in some way).
+While it is unlikely that Open Graph markup has a direct impact on landing page SEO, it can bring much help to your social media efforts (which, in turn, are likely to affect SEO in some way).

 The only problem is — as you keep adding new content to your site, it gets harder to keep the markup on each of your pages in order.

 The easy way to audit your pages' Open Graph is right in WebSite Auditor's Open graph and structured data markup tab (under the Pages dashboard).
 Here, you can make sure all your Open Graph titles, images, and descriptions are set up correctly and social signals are rendering properly.Download WebSite Auditor

 All in all, these are the most important things to consider in on-page SEO for your website.
 If you take into account most of the factors listed above, you will be able to build a strong base for your future off-page SEO efforts.